Army secretary nominee Vincent Viola drops out

 - Port of Seattle CEO resigns after being placed on unexplained paid leave

-The administration official spoke on condition of anonymity.
-Viola’s withdrawal was first reported by The Military Times.
+Viola is a 1977 graduate of the U.S. Military Academy at West Point, and he last served in the Army Reserves at the rank of major.
+He remained connected to the military through donations to West Point, including to the academy’s Combating Terrorism Center.

-Viola graduated from the U.S. Military Academy at West Point in 1977 and last served as a major in the Army Reserves.
-More recently, he was a principal benefactor of the military academy’s Combating Terrorism Center.
+A former Pentagon official and close friend said Viola was devastated over having to withdraw from what he described as a lifelong dream job.
+But the former official said Viola felt he was unable to sell his interest in some of his holdings because doing so could have destroyed those companies.
+His decision followed weeks of negotiations between his lawyers and the government as they sought to find a solution.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.